emonney/IdentityServer.ExtensionGrant.Delegation/README.md

 ## Customizing

-1. To support additional providers simply provide an implementation for `ITokenValidator` and add to DI.
+1. To support additional providers you provide an implementation for `ITokenValidator` and add to DI.
 The example below adds 3 additional custom providers to the registration

     ```csharp
                /** Other IdentityServer Configurations here **/